schuchert/schuchert.github.io/_posts/2024-01-07-LaughingBuddhaBelly.md

 * Push, and keep your stomach out
 * Breath slowly, out breath longer than in breath

-The simple act of slow breathing, pushing your stomach out, is a deconstructed version of diaphragmatic breathing.
+The simple act of breathing slowly while keeping your stomach pushed out, is a deconstructed version of diaphragmatic breathing.
 Diaphragmatic breathing reduces stress, inflammation, and is generally relaxing and calming.

 You can prime the pump by pushing your stomach out, and holding it out.
 While not as effective as coordinating your breath with your diaphragm, it is a quick way to signal to the body you'd like to start to calm down.